bekk/bekk-christmas/post/functional/arrow-in-kotlin-in-progress.md

 You may have already noticed that we catch `Exception` and not `InvalidEmailException`.
 This illustrates the main issue with exceptions, they are dynamically typed.
 The only way to know which exceptions might be thrown is to manually parse the function body (and the body of any internal function calls).
 This may not always be trivial, for example, if you are calling a function from an external library.

-Luckily, there is neat solution to this problem.
+Luckily, there is a neat solution to this problem.
 Using the same `RawUser` class, we can implement it using `Either` from the [Arrow library](https://arrow-kt.io/docs/apidocs/arrow-core-data/arrow.core/-either/):

 ```kotlin
 enum class ValidationError {